You can download the managing contractor case study here or find the full text below.

 - The project was regularly re-costed at key hold points, and a WMP was agreed based on the detailed design.
 This allowed the required flexibility in establishing the best design solution within budget plus allowing adequate time for extensive site assessment and exploration of latent conditions.

-- Provision for independent design advice at all key project milestones.
+- There was a provision for independent design advice at all key project milestones.

 - Complexity of project, including new roof design, and extensive latent condition challenges due to the brownfield site.